Recognition without community

 The Isolation Is Structural (And By Design)

-The modern world isolates with the efficiency of a well-designed filing system.
-The nuclear family, the suburban home, the digital connection—these dissolve the traditional containers of recognition.
+The modern world isolates with the efficiency of a system designed for consumption rather than communion.
+The nuclear family, the suburban home, the digital connection–these dissolve the traditional containers of recognition.
 The village or the guild once provided the possibility of encounter; the modern seeker lacks even the waiting room of tradition.

 The spiritual marketplace offers substitutes: retreat centres, online forums, workshops.
 These gather seekers, but gathering is not recognition.
 The marketplace sells experience and belonging–the simulation of community.
 The thread is not extended here.
 It is consumed, packaged, and resold as “transformational experiences” with no refund policy.